ykrods/svelte-spa-history-router/README.md

 ## Usage

-Import `Router` and put into your main component (typically App.svelte).
+Import `Router` and include it in your main component (typically App.svelte).

 For example: